BS in Chemical Engineering with Emphasis in Biochemical

 The University of Missouri has many resources to assist you in exploring majors and career possibilities.
 For guidance, visit the Majors and Careers website or view specific resources below.

-• If you are considering a change of major or are exploring multiple majors, schedule an appointment with an advisor in the Discovery Center by calling (573)884-9700 or through MU Connect Discovery Center service in you success network.
+- Change your Major.
+If you are considering changing your undergraduate major or are choosing between several majors, schedule an appointment with an advisor in the Discovery Center by calling (573) 884-9700 or through the Discovery Center service in your MU Connect success network.

-• If you have decided on a major, visit an academic advisor in the School or College that you are interested in to discuss the process of declaring the major
+- Decided on a Major.
+If you have decided on a major, visit an academic advisor in the School or College that you are interested in to discuss the process of declaring that major.

-• If you would like to learn more about your career interests, abilities, values and talents, visit the MU Career Center.
-No Appointment is necessary to explore career options with one of our staff members.
+- Identify your Interests and Strengths.
+If you would like to learn more about your career interests, abilities, values, and talents, visit the staff at the MU Career Center.
+No appointment is necessary to explore career options with one of our staff members.

 For additional major and career exploration resources, visit Major & Career Exploration in the catalog.